-A preset will have an '.ONP' extension, while a preset pack has an '.ONPreset' extension; all you need to do is double-click on the file-or choose Import Preset from the Settings menu-and Effects 2019 will ask you to pick a category where you wish to place the preset or pack, and it will copy the presets into the app.
+A preset will have an '.ONP' extension, while a preset pack has an 'ONPreset' extension; all you need to do is double-click on the file-or choose Import Preset from the Settings menu-and Effects 2020 will ask you to pick a category where you wish to place the preset or pack, and it will copy the presets into the app.
 You can delete the downloaded files, if desired.

 To export an individual preset, click on it and choose Export preset from the Settings menu.
+You can also export an entire category of presets, via the category preset menu (shown below).